What Do Vocational Education Professor Do?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 In the United States, there were 128,000 jobs for Vocational Education Professor in 2016.
 New jobs are being produced at a rate of 1.4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Vocational Education Professor by 2026.
-The BLS estimates 9,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.

 The states with the most job growth for Vocational Education Professor are Utah, Colorado, and Washington.
 Watch out if you plan on working in Vermont, Maine, or Rhode Island.
 These states have the worst job growth for this type of profession.